kazuhiro4949/EditDistance/README.md

 ```

 # Performance
 Wu's algorithm is recommended in this library.
 The actual speed depends on the number of differences between two arrays and the cost of "==" the elements have.
-The followings are some avarage speed for reference.
+The followings are some avarage speeds for reference.
 They were executed on iPhone7, iOS 10.2 Simulator.
-The sample arrays is composed of random UUID Strings.
+The sample arrays are composed of random UUID Strings.

 - from 100 items to 120 items (only addition), avg: 0.002 sec
 - from 100 items to 120 items (addition and deletion), avg: 0.002 sec